m-ulmestrand/self-driving-ai/README.md

 https://user-images.githubusercontent.com/54723095/133101938-70f5e7c4-597d-4cdf-b1b6-45c97691ee1e.mp4

+Example of a neural network controlling the car model, trained for a few minutes.

 ## Neural network
 At the time being, the brain of the car is a simple fully connected neural network.